Recognized As One Of The Country's Leading International Trade Practices By U.S. News and Best Lawyers

 Kelley Drye's leading International Trade and Customs practice guides clients through complex trade rules and restrictions to address injury caused by imported goods, as well as to successfully import and export their products and services.
 We are noted for our expertise in protecting U.S. manufacturers against unfairly traded goods and for our insight into the politics surrounding trade issues.
 We also regularly help our U.S.-based clients overcome barriers to entry in foreign markets, such as defending clients in trade cases brought against U.S. exports in Mexico, South Africa, and various European and Asian countries.
 Beyond our significant experience with antidumping (AD), countervailing duties (CVD) and other trade remedies, we have robust export, customs and international dispute resolution capabilities.
 Our team responds quickly to client crises – such as when clients face embargoed goods and penalty proceedings – and also counsels clients on tariff preference programs and compliance with customs and trade regulations including classification, valuation and country of origin.

-Our International Trade and Customs practice is highly respected in the field, ranked by U.S. News/Best Law Firms in Tier 1 - National for International Trade and Finance Law.
-Chambers USA 2012 ranks Kelley Drye in the National International Trade category, recognizing the firm as a "key player in the trade remedies field due to its crop of expert attorneys and highly impressive track record."
+Our International Trade and Customs practice is highly respected in the field, ranked by U.S. News/Best Law Firms for 2011-2014 in Tier 1 - National for International Trade and Finance Law.
+Chambers USA 2013 ranks Kelley Drye in the National International Trade category, recognizing the firm as a "key player in the trade remedies field due to its crop of expert attorneys and highly impressive track record."
 A client quoted in the book noted: "The firm's in-depth knowledge of the US political system and legislation and its strong contacts with legislative staff are a real attraction."